browserengineering/book/book/visual-effects.md

 next: rendering-architecture
 ...

-Right now our browser's visual capabilities are pretty boring, just colored rectangles and text.
-Real browsers, one the other hand, support all kinds of *visual effects* that affect how elements look.
-Before we add these to our browser, we'll need to learn a bit about pixels, colors, and blending of surfaces onto computer screens.
-We'll then be able to implement these effects using the Skia graphics library, and you'll see a bit of how Skia is implemented under the hood.
-Finally we'll see how surfaces also play a key role in *browser compositing* to accelerate animations like scrolling.
+Right now our browser can only draw colored rectangles and text---pretty boring!
+Real browsers support all kinds of *visual effects* that changes how pixels and colors blend together.
+Let's implement these effects using the Skia graphics library, and also see a bit of how Skia is implemented under the hood.
+That'll also allow us to use surfaces for *browser compositing* to accelerate scrolling.

 Installing Skia and SDL
 =======================

 Before we get any further, we'll need to upgrade our graphics system.
-While Tkinter is great for basic shapes and handling input, it lacks built-in visual effects routines.[^tkinter-before-gpu] Implementing fast visual effects routines is fun, but it's outside the scope of this book, so we need a new graphics library.
+While Tkinter is great for basic shapes and handling input, it lacks built-in support for many visual effects.[^tkinter-before-gpu] Implementing fast visual effects routines is fun, but it's outside the scope of this book, so we need a new graphics library.
 Let's use [Skia][skia], the library that Chromium uses.
 Unlike Tkinter, Skia doesn't handle inputs or create graphical windows, so we'll pair it with the [SDL][sdl] GUI library.

 [skia]: https://skia.org
 [sdl]: https://www.libsdl.org/